dfowler7437/SparkCorePolledTimer/README.md

 SparkCorePolledTimer
 ====================
 Simple Timer Library for the Spark Core.
 Lets you do time based events.
-This library is open and should work for the Arduino as well.
-I only ask that you let me know of any improvements and that you drop me and emial about your project.
+This library is open I only ask that you let me know of any improvements and that you drop me an emial about your project.
 I may link back to it from my blog...
 David Fowler AKA uCHobby - david.fowler@gmail.com - http://www.uchobby.com

 Eample Usage